mwilcome/wilcomeblog/content/blog/vbms-correspondence.md

 ### Tools That Tamed It

-Here’s what I wielded to pull this off:
+Here’s what I was directed to use:
 - **Jersey & Spring Boot**: The backbone—fast, modern, and built to scale.
-- **Groovy**: Tossed in some scripting spice to smooth out the edges.
+- **Groovy**: Tossed in some scripting spice to smooth out the edges. (mixed with java yes)
-- **Java 17**: Kept it cutting-edge, leveraging the latest features.
+- **Java 7 and 8 and 11**: Kept it cutting-edge, leveraging the latest features. (at the time)
 - **Unit Tests**: 100% coverage—nothing slipped through the cracks.

-It was a grind, but turning that monolith into something clean and dependable took real skill—and a lot of coffee.

 ---